 To estimate the performance of different thin-film direct X-ray detectors, from large multitude of organic and hybrid semiconductors we will regard several 2D materials that are currently under investigation.
 When it comes to thin-film photovoltaics, among the most prominent are perovskite-based X-ray detectors.
 Recent studies on such devices have been primarily concentrated on identifying technological approaches to improve film thickness, specifically radiation absorption, at the same time ensuring a sufficient µτ product to uphold optimal charge collection efficiency.
 The highest sensitivity reported for a perovskite-based detector was found to be 1.22 × 105 µC/(Gy·cm2) for a 800 µm thick MAPbI3 wafer fabricated by a heating-assisted press method (Laura Basiricò A. C., 2021).

 Another example of a direct thin-film organic X-ray detector is based on bis-(triisopropylsilylethynyl)pentacene (TIPS-pentacene) with the photoconductor architecture.
 The device was fabricated while drop casting onto flexible poly(ethyleneterephtalate) (PET) substrate.
 While biasing the X-ray detector with 0.2 V, the highest sensitivity value was evaluated as 77 × 103 nC/(mGy·cm3) (Laura Basiricò A. C., 2016).
-On the other hand, in (Inés Temiño, 2020), TIPS-pentacene organic field effect transistors (OFETs) were used as X-ray detectors and exhibited the record sensitivity of 1.3 × 104 µC/(Gy × cm2) while being biased at VSD = -20 V and VGS = -15 V exposed to a dose rate of 53 mGy/s.
+On the other hand, in (Inés Temiño, 2020), TIPS-pentacene blended with polystyrene organic field effect transistors (OFETs) were used as X-ray detectors and exhibited the one of the highest sensitivities reported among organic X-ray detectors of 1.3 × 104 µC/(Gy × cm2) while being biased at VSD = -20 V and VGS = -15 V.

 Regarding hybrid semiconductors, in (H.M.
-Thirimanne, 2018) a thin-film direct X-ray detector with the photodiode architecture was made of hybrid semiconductor consisting of organic bulk heterojunction (BHJ) of poly(3-hexylthiophene-2,5-diyl) (P3HT) and [6,6]-Phenyl C71 butyric acid methyl ester (PC70BM), with the nanoparticles (NPs) of Bi2O3.
+Thirimanne, 2018) a thin-film direct X-ray detector with the photodiode architecture was made of hybrid semiconductor consisting of organic bulk heterojunction (BHJ) of poly(3-hexylthiophene-2,5-diyl) (P3HT) and [6,6]-Phenyl C71 butyric acid methyl ester (PC70BM), blended with nanoparticles (NPs) of Bi2O3 to increase the attenuation fraction of the active layer.
 The X-ray source was a medical linear accelerator.
 The sensitivity of such devices was estimated to be 1712 µC/(mGy × cm3) under 50kV soft X-rays and ~30 and 58 µC/(mGy × cm3) under 6 and 15 MV hard X-rays.
 The sensitivities were obtained at -10 V applied to the photodiode.

 Overview on X-ray detectors based on TMTES:PS